 Use the GIS Viewer Map to find individual parcels and land use allocations for TVA reservoir property.
 Click on individual parcels to find out more information about a piece of TVA property.
 Please note that parcel descriptions are included in the interactive map viewer for convenience, but may have been altered from the original description due to character length restrictions.
 Please reference the appropriate Reservoir Land Management Plan for the complete parcel descriptions.
 Also, please note that parcel descriptions are representative of the time in which the plans were written; some information may be out of date such as available facilities or names of commercial operations.

 Download Map (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
-In accordance TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
+In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
 The attachment at the link below describes the land use allocation changes that have occurred on South Holston Reservoir since the 2010 RLMP was completed.

 TVA land around South Holston Reservoir has been allocated for certain land

 *Zone 1 is Non-TVA Shoreland with TVA land rights and does not change as a result of the lands planning process.